-The idea of detoxing of human body and mind or spirit isn’t new.
+The idea of human body and mind detox isn’t new.
 For thousands of years, human beings have been trying to rid their bodies of perceived toxins.
 Our ancestors have long used various forms of ritual cleansing and purification, such as the sauna-like sweat lodge.
 Bloodletting, enemas, and fasting were regarded as legitimate medical therapies until the early 20th century.
 Today’s renewed interest in self-administered detoxification reflects concern about a variety of things, such as emerging pathogens, lead in toys, mercury in fish, smog in the air, pollutants in rivers and lakes, tainted beef, pharmaceuticals in the water supply, and synthetic chemicals with unknown properties.

 Before it was co-opted in the recent fashion, the word “detox” referred mainly to a medical procedure that rids the body of dangerous, often life-threatening, levels of alcohol, drugs, or poisons.
 Patients undergoing medical detoxification are usually treated in hospitals or clinics.
 The treatment generally involves the use of drugs and other therapies in a combination that depends on the type and severity of the toxicity.

 The detox programmes now being promoted to the health-conscious public are a different matter.
 These are largely do-it-yourself procedures aimed at eliminating alleged toxins that are held responsible for a variety of symptoms, including headache, bloating, joint pain, fatigue, and depression.
 Detox products are not available by prescription; they are sold in retail stores, at spas, over the Internet, and by direct mail.
 Many are advertised as useful for detoxifying specific organs or systems; others are portrayed as “whole body” cleansers.